nock/nock/README.md

 ## Optional Requests

 By default every mocked request is expected to be made exactly once, and until it is it'll appear in `scope.pendingMocks()`, and `scope.isDone()` will return false (see [expectations](#expectations)).
 In many cases this is fine, but in some (especially cross-test setup code) it's useful to be able to mock a request that may or may not happen.
 You can do this with `optionally()`.
-Optional requests do not appear in `pendingMocks()`, and `isDone()` will return true for scopes with only optional requests pending.
+Optional requests are consumed just like normal ones once matched, but they do not appear in `pendingMocks()`, and `isDone()` will return true for scopes with only optional requests pending.

 ```js
 var example = nock("http://example.com");